 - Get a collar, leash and harness – The collar should have your mobile number attached, in case he gets lost.

 You also need to sit down with the family and create a set of rules; what the dog can and cannot do, and with consistent response, he will soon learn what is expected of him.
-Read up on dog training, which will help you school him, and by using a reward system, the dog will quickly learn the right behaviour.
+Read up on dog training, which will help you school him, and by using a reward system, the dog will quickly learn the right behaviour..
+Moreover, as you take care of your dog, you may find your dog exhibiting strange behaviour which may lead you to ask questions like why does my dog eat grass often.
+But as long as you remain calm and seek appropriate knowledge from other fellow dog lovers, you will definitely be able to take care of your dog adequately.
 Give him affection when he does something right, but not otherwise, and you can use tasty doggie chews as a form of reward.

 Your dog will be a family member and raising him is a lifelong commitment, not something you lose interest in, and with the right training, your canine family member will bring pleasure to the whole family.